-Finally, average total Kjeldahl nitrogen measured 932 μ g/L (Table 1).
-This value falls into the eutrophic classification and on the low end of the historical variation measured at Crane Lake.
-Throughout the summer, Total Kjeldahl Nitrogen ranged from a minimum of a 860 μ g/L on September 10th to 1040 μ g/L on August 14th (Figure 5).
+Average total phosphorus (TP) concentrations in Crane Lake measured 25.6 μ g/L in 2013 (Table 1).
+This value falls into the mesotrophic, or moderately productive classification, and lies well within the historical variation measured at Crane Lake.
+Management efforts should try to maintain a mesotrophic TP concentration at Crane Lake, as the current average value nears 30 μ g/L, which is the cut-off between a mesotrophic and eutrophic classification.
+Throughout the summer, TP concentration ranged from a minimum of 16 μ g/L on August 8th to a maximum of 29 μ g/L on June 28th (Figure 6).